niceaska/push_swap/README.md

 The goal of this project is sort stack with following rules:

-On start you have only two stacks - first one - stack a - contains a random number of either positive or negative numbers without any duplicates.◦Second - stack b - is empty.
+On start you have only two stacks - first one - stack a - contains a random number of either positive or negative numbers without any duplicates.
+Second - stack b - is empty.

 You can use only this operations:
 <p>sa: swap a- swap the first 2 elements at the top of stacka.
 Do nothing if thereis only one or no elements).<br>